Six Things You Need to Make Your Book a Best Seller

-Note: Clip art compliments of the Internet and Cheryl Holloway.
+Note: Photos/Clip Art are compliments of the Internet and Cheryl Holloway.

 Don’t Keep this Blog a Secret…Tell Your Friends about it!